-

 These proposals give the Mayor the ability to build a financial empire and dictate the lives of Londoners much more extensively than previously.
 The MTS is yet another missed opportunity to develop an integrated transport strategy with an improved road network in London.

-Or send a letter addressed to: Sadiq Khan, Mayor of London using this address: City Hall, The Queen's Walk
+Or send a letter addressed to: Sadiq Khan, Mayor of London using this address: City Hall, Kamal Chunchie Way, London, E16 1ZE - just mention the Mayor's Transport Strategy or ULEZ and why you are objecting.

 MAKE SURE YOU OBJECT